 How to not be immature?
 If you want to become a more emotionally mature person, you start by asking yourself the following questions about your immaturity disorder:

-- Start questioning your emotions
+- Start questioning your emotions.

-- Study where your feelings come from
+- Study where your feelings come from.

-- Be more personally accountable
+- Be more personally accountable.

-- Set harder boundaries with others
+- Set harder boundaries with others.

-- Watch the patterns of friends and family
+- Watch the patterns of friends and family.

-- Build on your emotional intelligence
+- Build on your emotional intelligence.

 Three Elements Of Rehab That Improve Emotional Maturity

 Recovering from emotionally immature parents and being raised by emotionally immature parents can be difficult.
-No rehab program advertises itself as a way to help clients resolve emotional immaturity through treatment.
+No rehab program advertises itself to help clients resolve emotional immaturity through treatment.
 The primary objective of mental health rehab is to help a person struggling with mental health issues.
 In many cases, building emotional maturity is simply the means to an end.

 Here are a few examples of standard parts of rehab that target cases of emotional immaturity:

-- One-on-One Counseling – Standard inpatient rehab programs involve psychotherapy, or “talk therapy,” in which clients sit down with a licensed professional and talk about their struggles.
+- One-on-One Counseling – Standard inpatient rehab programs involve psychotherapy, or “talk therapy,” in which clients sit down with a licensed professional and discuss their struggles.
 The gold standards in talk therapy methods are those that handle thinking patterns — like Cognitive Behavioral Therapy, or CBT.
 CBT helps clients unpack how they react and make decisions based on different stimuli.
 It focuses on the thought processes that affect their actions and provides more productive ways to think through likely scenarios.
 In a typical talk therapy setting, the goal is for a person to understand the underlying factors and possible outcomes when they make a decision.
 This is a sign of emotional growth.

 - Group and Family Meetings – Group counseling sessions are another staple of most rehab programs.
 These focus less on personal exploration and more on getting clients to listen to each other and see things from different perspectives.
 When it’s time to share, they talk about their life experiences in a way that allows them to benefit from alternate points of view.
-The same is true when rehab programs involve families, which is recommended whenever possible.
+The same applies when rehab programs involve families, which is recommended whenever possible.
 When a person in treatment gets to hear from their loved ones with a clear head, they can understand how loved ones are affected by their substance use.
 Ultimately, this helps develop empathy, another marker of emotional maturity.
 Group and family interactions during rehab help clients see how their behavior affects those close to them.

 Start a New Life